Locally unital $C^*$-algebras do not admit frames: Introduction

-$\KIV$ --- spaces in which the complement to any $\s$-compact subset has an inner point, and (in a one-point compactification) the point at infinity is always inner for the complement; equivalently, every $\s$-compact subset is precompact.
+$\KIV$ --- spaces such that the complement to any $\s$-compact subset has an interior point, and (in a one-point compactification) the point at infinity is always interior for the complement; equivalently, every $\s$-compact subset is precompact.

-With this classification there were also obtained several results on non-existence of frames for commutative algebras in topological terms (i.e. in terms of properties of corresponding topological space).
-Thus, the question how to generalize these results to the non-commutative case, in particular, in algebraic terms, arose.
-In \cite{Fuf2023Th} the result that for $K\in\KII$ the algebra $C_0(K)$ has no standard frames was generalized for non-commutative case in algebraic terms by using the notion of thick element (in fact this is exactly the property that element is not zero divisor).
+With this classification, several results on non-existence of frames for commutative algebras in topological terms (i.e. in terms of properties of the corresponding topological space) were also obtained.
+Thus, the question of how to generalize these results to the noncommutative case, in particular, in algebraic terms, arose.
+In \cite{Fuf2023Th} the result that for $K\in\KII$ the algebra $C_0(K)$ has no standard frames was generalized in this way by using the notion of thick element (i.e. an element that is not a zero divisor).

-In current paper our goal is to generalize the results for spaces $K\in\KIV$ (namely the fact that corresponding algebra has no frames) for the non-commutative case in algebraic terms.
-For this we use the notion of the local identity for element to determine the case when this element has ``compact support'' (in commutative case this is exactly the criterion).
-In pure algebraic situation the notion of local units is also considering, see, for example, \cite{Abrams} or \cite{FazNas}.
-For $C^*$-algebras this approach and these notions were introduced by Pedersen in \cite{PedMT66} for the purpose of constructing a minimal hereditary dense ideal.
+In the current paper our goal is to generalize the results for spaces $K\in\KIV$ that were obtained in \cite{Fuf2021faa} (namely the fact that corresponding algebras have no frames).
+For this we use the notion of the local unit for an element to determine the case when this element has ``compact support'' (in the "spirit" of the noncommutative geometry, where a topological space corresponds to a $C^*$-algebra, Theorem \ref{commal} and Remark \ref{commalf} actually establish a correspondence between functions with compact support and elements that have a local unit).
+In a purely algebraic situation the notion of local units is also considered, see, for example, \cite{Abrams} or \cite{FazNas}.
+For $C^*$-algebras this approach was used by Pedersen in \cite{PedMT66} for the purpose of constructing a minimal hereditary dense ideal.

-Note that in current article we don't require the local unit to be idempotent, since for the theory of $C^*$-algebras this is more convenient from a technical point of view.
-Moreover, often $C^*$-algebra has very few idempotents.
-However, for each local unit we can consider the minimal projection corresponding to it which is an idempotent and which is lying in the universal enveloping von Neumann algebra $\A''$, but since $\A''$ is always unital we anyway must majorize these idempotents by some element of $\A$ which maybe is not idempotent.

-In \S1 some preliminaries on $C^*$-algebras, Hilbert $C^*$-modules, frames and topological spaces are given.
+In Section 1 some preliminaries on $C^*$-algebras, Hilbert $C^*$-modules and frames are given.

-In \S2 we define the local unit for an element of $C^*$-algebra and obtain some their properties.
+In Section 2 we introduce local units for elements of a $C^*$-algebra and obtain some of their properties.

-In \S3 we introduce the notion of a locally unital $C^*$-algebras and study the properties of this class.
-In addition, we give a characterization of this class in commutative case in terms of corresponding topological spaces and describe some interestnig examples.
+In Section 3 we define the class of locally unital $C^*$-algebras and study the properties of this class.
+In addition, we give a characterization of this class in the commutative case in terms of the corresponding topological spaces and describe some examples.